Written by Jackpot Staff

 In August 2023, a single ticket purchased in Florida claimed the largest Mega Millions jackpot in history: a staggering $1.602 billion.
 This win shattered previous records and captured national attention, proving that even states with fewer historical wins can produce monumental jackpots.

 California added to its impressive win count with a $1.22 billion jackpot in December 2024.
 Beyond making one lucky winner incredibly wealthy, this jackpot generated approximately $9 million for California's Common School Fund, demonstrating how these massive prizes benefit education.
+As of 2026, this jackpot win remains among the top five largest.

 You might be wondering why some states consistently produce more winners than others.
 Several key factors come into play: